How do you choose the right E-Scooter you?

 New VX4

-4. Weight – do you often have to carry your scooter or take it on public transportation?
+4. Weight – Do you often have to carry your scooter or take it on public transportation?

 VX2 PRO